 For information on preparing and reviewing academic curricular proposals and other program guidelines, please see Academic Proposals on the UCLA Academic Senate website.

-For more information or to request a report, contact APB.
+For more information, contact APB.

 Because state funding is tied to enrollment, projecting and reporting enrollment accurately is critical.
 APB plays a key role in enrollment planning at UCLA, analyzing enrollment trends, projecting enrollment growth, and acting as liaison between systemwide enrollment planners at the Office of the President and local enrollment planning.
 APB provides campus leaders with forecasts of continuing enrollment and analyses of various alternatives for shaping future enrollments to fit campus strategic goals.
 The alternatives may include varying admissions by headcount, level, term, or academic unit.
 The unit maintains an enrollment flow model that it uses for these analyses.